 20. Drink Mojitos

-Pai is a very social place for travellers.
-The atmosphere in pubs and restaurants is friendly and inviting, and I’m almost certain that you will make many friends over a mojito in Pai!
+Pai is a very social place for travelers.
+The atmosphere in pubs and restaurants is friendly and inviting, and I’m almost certain that you will make many friends over a mojito in Pai.

 21. Drive to Chiang Mai